 Small businesses due to budgetary constraints, can only afford to employ one customer service attendant to handle all of their incoming calls.

-By routing the caller to the most appropriate agent to handle their issues, an IVR system is able to shorten the time it takes to resolves a customers’ issue.
-This results to a better customer experience.
+By routing the caller to the most appropriate agent to handle their issues, an IVR system can shorten the time it takes to resolve a customer’s issue.
+This results in a better customer experience.

-IVR systems are able to personalize greetings using the caller's ID by looking up into the database and gathering data about the caller.
-This enables your company agents to provide your customers’ with solutions tailored to their specific needs.
+IVR systems can personalize greetings using the caller's ID by looking up into the database and gathering data about the caller.
+This enables your company agents to provide your customers with solutions tailored to their specific needs.

-Easily set up pre-recorded messages for customers who call after office hours, weekends, holidays, letting them know when you’re next available to handle their queries.
+Easily set up pre-recorded messages for customers who call after office hours, on weekends, or on holidays, letting them know when you’re next available to handle their queries.

-An IVR system projects a professional outlook of your business, which gives it the illusion of it being bigger than its actual size.
+An IVR system projects a professional outlook of your business, giving it the illusion of being bigger than its actual size.

 An IVR system's ability to handle large volumes of calls is truly a game-changer for your business, as you'll now only need a couple of customer service attendants.
-This results in huge savings on salary wages, which can then be redistributed to other essential areas of your business.
+This results in huge savings on salary wages, which can then be redistributed to other essential business areas.

 A robust and intuitive IVR system can prevent frustrated customers from hanging from you and abandoning an interest in purchasing a product or service from your company.